 - Read and follow the specific precautions in the Precautions to Avoid Possible Exposure to Excessive Microwave Energy section above. - This appliance must be grounded.
 Connect only to a properly grounded outlet.
-See the Grounding Instructions section on page 8. - Install or locate this appliance only in accordance with the provided Installation Instructions. - Be certain to place the front surface of the door three inches or more back from the countertop edge to avoid accidental tipping of the appliance in normal usage.
+See the Grounding Instructions section on page 8. - Install or locate this appliance only in accordance with the provided Installation Instructions. - Be certain to place the front surface of the door 3 inches (7.6 cm) or more back from the countertop edge to avoid accidental tipping of the appliance in normal usage.